Mohamedhedi-Elfkir/EY-Data-Science-Challenge-2021/README.md

 <img src="https://github.com/okayteakay/EY-Data-Science-Challenge-2021/blob/main/images/3.jpg" width="700">

-### Satellite Imagery

-Our approach was to develop a deeper U-Net architecture for this segmentation problem, but with a data driven approach.
-Satellite imagery could be divided into three simple classes using visual explanaitions
+Our final approach was to develop a deeper U-Net (1024 dimensions) architecture using the dice loss function.
+We trained our Deep U-net model on all three clusters seperately, where, during training each cluster was getting augmented and then fed to the corresponding model.